alessandroarmando/alessandroarmando.github.io/hands-on-pgp.md

 You must also choose a key size, the lifetime of the key (a key that does not expire is adequate for most users), a user ID (Real Name, Comment and Email Address).

-Finally PGP needs a passphrase to protect the primary and subordinate private keys that you keep in your possession.
+Finally GnuPG needs a passphrase to protect the primary and subordinate private keys that you keep in your possession.

 * There is no limit on the length of a passphrase, and it should be carefully chosen.
-* From the perspective of security, the passphrase to unlock the private key is one of the weakest points in PGP.
+* From the perspective of security, the passphrase to unlock the private key is one of the weakest points in GnuPGP.
 * Ideally, the passphrase should not use words from a dictionary and should mix the case of alphabetic characters as well as use non-alphabetic characters.